Shashank231190/HGSDeploy/Part 3 - COnfiguring Shielded VM/HGS_Notes_Part3.md

 ***
 Note:
-Before you move a shielded VM to the guarded host it must prepared for the remote management (WSMan, RDP)!
-In this test I used the -Shielded $false vm security policy that means fabric administrators still can access the GuardedVMTest virtual machine because it has been shielded using Encryption Supported mode which permits Hyper-V console connections to the shielded VMs.
-If I had used -Shielded $true vm security policy the only way to connect to the DC vm would be via RDP or WSman.
+In this test I used the -Shielded $false VM security policy that means fabric administrators still can access the GuardedVMTest virtual machine via connect option on the VM .
+If I had used -Shielded $true VM security policy the only way to connect to the GuardedVMTest VM would be via RDP or WSman.
 ***

-##### Export the GuardedVMTest vm from HV1 Hyper-V host and import it to GuardHost1 which is one of guarded hosts.
+##### Export the GuardedVMTest vm from tenant Hyper-V host 2k16 and import it to GuardHost1 which is one of guarded hosts.